mudigosa/HUGGING-FACE-SAGEMAKER-PIPELINE/workshop_1_getting_started_with_amazon_sagemaker/README.md

-## Workshop 1: **Getting Started with Amazon SageMaker: Training your first NLP Transformer model with Hugging Face and deploying it**
+##  **Getting Started with Amazon SageMaker: Training your first NLP Transformer model with Hugging Face and deploying it**

-In Workshop 1 you will learn how to use Amazon SageMaker to train a Hugging Face Transformer model and deploy it afterwards.
+In this repository learn how to use Amazon SageMaker to train a Hugging Face Transformer model and deploy it afterwards.

 - Prepare and upload a test dataset to S3
 - Prepare a fine-tuning script to be used with Amazon SageMaker Training jobs